robryanx/php-oara/README.md

 	* Oara_Utilities::STATUS_CONFIRMED
 	* Oara_Utilities::STATUS_PENDING
 	* Oara_Utilities::STATUS_DECLINED

-* link - Link where the transaction comes from
+	* Oara_Utilities::STATUS_PAID

-* website - Website where the transaction comes from
+* unique_id - Unique id for the transaction (string)
+* custom_id - Custom id (or sub id) for the transaction (string), custom param you put on your links to see the performance or who made the sale.

 Overview
 ------------